xerial/snappy-java/Milestone.md

  * Added support for armv5, armv6, armv7, android-arm, aarch64, ppc64
  * Added BitShuffle class for better float value compression
  * Using docker-based cross compilers for building native libraries
  * AIX, FreeBSD, SunOS, IBM s390x are still using snappy 1.1.2.
 Your contirbutions of native libraries are welcome.
-Please send a pull request that contains the changes runing `make native` in your platform.
+Please send a pull request that contains the changes after runing `make native` in your platform.

 ## snappy-java-1.1.2.6 (2016-06-02)
  * Fix a bug in SnappyInputStream when reading compressed data that happened to have the same first byte with the stream magic header (#142)